leanpanda-com/datocms-plugins/send-record-id/README.md

 # Sidebar Button DatoCMS plugin

-Creates a sidebar button that allows a user to make a POST request to a custom url containing the record id as body.
+Creates a sidebar button that allows a user to make a POST request to a custom URL containing the record id as body.

 ## Configuration

-To configure the sidebar button you need to specify the url, define the button's label and write a few lines to explain to the content editor what the button does (optional).
+To configure the sidebar button you need to specify the URL, define the button's label and optionally write a few lines to explain to the content editor what the button does.